-As a requirement of the West Way Square development, the developers Mace had to provide £46,000 specifically for public art in and around the shopping centre.
-This figure will now be supplemented by £9000+ after after Mace won their appeal to add a 9th storey in phase 2 of the development.
+As a requirement of the West Way Square development, the developers Mace had to provide S106 funding specifically for public art in and around the shopping centre.

 Meanwhile, Botley GAP (Gateway Art Project) has formed to improve the gateway to Botley – the area under the A34 – with a vibrant art project working with Nor and the community.
 Although it doesn’t mark any official boundary, that point on the map is a transition and a gateway to Botley and areas beyond and is in desperate need of improvement.